aedera/anc2vec/README.md

 # Anc2Vec

 Anc2Vec is a method to embed GO terms into an Euclidean space.
-Embeddings are constructed to preserve ancestor terms and sub-ontology information.
+Embeddings are constructed to preserve the uniqueness of terms, their ancestor terms, and sub-ontology information.

 ## Embeddings availability